Originally published: September 2024

 It means landlords must follow strict timescales to inspect and repair hazards, such as damp and mould.
 The Government has claimed that the introduction of this law will “ensure that all renters in England are empowered to challenge dangerous conditions”.

-A new digital database will provide visibility on who landlords are and any historical banning orders they've received so tenants can make more informed choices.
+A new digital PRS database will provide visibility on who landlords are and any historical banning orders they've received so tenants can make more informed choices.

 The Bill introduces a new private rented sector ombudsman, offering a fair and impartial resolution service to settle disputes without the need for court involvement.